If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 "Hot Coffee"

-In the dating sequences of the game, you normally conclude proceedings by choosing to leave your girlfriend at her home or entering her house for "coffee", which is treated with a tasteful fade to black along with the sounds of intense coffee making.
-However, the development team had originally implemented another mini-game which allowed you to control what happened inside...
+In the dating sequences of the game, you normally conclude proceedings by choosing to leave your girlfriend at her home or entering her house for "coffee," which is depicted with a tasteful fade to black along with the sounds of intense "coffee" making.
+However, the development team had originally implemented a mini-game which allowed you to control what happened inside, ultimately cut from the finished product.

-Once the game was released and curious modders started to delve into the game files, however, that's when the coffee spilled.
-The animations, models, textures, sound files, and even the code for the sequence were discovered.
-It was not long before the flag to switch the feature back on was found as well, and thus the resultant Hot Coffee mod and controversy ensued.
+Once San Andreas was released and curious modders started to delve into the game files, the coffee started dripping.
+Animations, models, textures, sound files, and even the code for the sequence were discovered.
+It wasn't long before the flag to switch the feature back on was found as well, leading to the Hot Coffee mod - at which point the coffee truly hit the fan, and the rest is history.

 You can use this little tool to patch your save game on any platform to switch the flag and thus enable this functionality.